 ARTICLE 1.
 CLASSIFICATION.
 Each player shall be classified based on their physical movement ability as it relates to key skills required for the sport of wheelchair football.
-The Functional Classification system uses classifications from 1.0 - 5.0 which are organized based on an athletes' physical ability levels.
+The Functional Classification system uses classifications from 1.0 - 5.0 which are organized based on an athletes' physical ability levels, not their athletic ability levels.